 Doris Uhlich studied “Contemporary Dance Education” at Vienna’s Music and Arts University and has been developing her own projects since 2006.
 In her productions she often challenges conventional formats and body images: She works with people with varying backgrounds and physical inscriptions, among others, exploring the possibility of translating classical ballet into contemporary contexts, opening the dance stage for people with physical disabilities, demonstrating the potentials of nakedness beyond eroticism and provocation, investigating the relationship between human being and machine at different levels, or exploring the future of the human body in the age of its surgical and genetic perfection.

-In her Habitat series, she performed together with a naked company at the Dominican Church in Krems, in front of the façade of the Vienna Secession and at the former Winter Riding School of the Habsburg Monarchy (Hall E in the Museumsquartier), among other venues, in her biggest performance to date involving 120 performers.
-Together with dancer Michael Turinsky, Doris Uhlich won the Nestroy Special Prize for the Ravemachine performance (2016) for “inclusion on an equal footing”.
-Premièring at Tanzquartier Wien in 2018, the production Every Body Electric was invited to the Venice Dance Biennale and the Bienal Sesc de Dança in São Paulo in 2019, among others.
+The choreographer’s work frequently focuses on examining everyday gestures but also artificial ones, such as the strict code of movement of classical ballet in SPITZE (2008) and Come Back (2012).
+All her performances are investigations into beauty ideals and standards of body image, as in her piece mehr als genug (2009).
+Since her performance more than naked (2013), Doris Uhlich has also been working on the depiction of nudity free from ideology and provocation.
+Music – particularly electronic dance music, from new wave to techno – plays an important part in her explorations.
+In her Habitat-series, she performed together with a naked company at the Dominican Church in Krems, in front of the facade of the Vienna Secession and at the former Winter Riding School of the Habsburg Monarchy (Hall E in the Museumsquartier), among other venues, in her biggest performance involving 120 performers.
+Together with dancer Michael Turinsky, Doris Uhlich won the Nestroy Special Prize for the performance Ravemachine (2016) for “inclusion on an equal footing”.
+Premiering at Tanzquartier Wien in 2018, the production Every Body Electric was invited to the Venice Dance Biennale and the Bienal Sesc de Dança in São Paulo in 2019, among others.

-Other prizes, awards and nominations: “outstanding young choreographer” in the 2008 Ballettanz year-book, Dance Prize of the bm:ukk (Federal Ministry of Education, Art and Culture) for SPITZE 2008, nomination for “Dancer of the Year” in tanz magazine 2011 and 2015, “award outstanding artist 2013” for performing arts of the bm:ukk (Federal Ministry of Education, Art and Culture), nomination for “Choreographer of the Year” in tanz magazine 2018 and 2019, audience prize for Every Body Electric at Our Stage – 4th European Festival of Bürgerbühne in Dresden 2019, Nestroy Prize nomination for Habitat / Halle E in the category “Best Off-Production” 2020
+Other prizes, awards and nominations: “outstanding young choreographer” in the 2008 Ballettanz year-book, Dance Prize of the bm:ukk (Federal Ministry of Education, Art and Culture) for SPITZE 2008, Nomination for “Dancer of the Year” in tanz magazine 2011 and 2015, “award outstanding artist 2013” for performing arts of the bm:ukk (Federal Ministry of Education, Art and Culture), Nomination for “Choreographer of the Year” in tanz magazine 2018 and 2019, Audience Prize for Every Body Electric at Our Stage – 4th European Festival of Bürgerbühne in Dresden 2019, Nestroy Theatre Prize nomination for Habitat / Halle E in the category “Best Off-Production” 2020

 My works are defined by a collaboration with performers with different biographies.
 The projects range in format, taking place on stage, in museums, at specific locations and vary in duration (from three minutes to several hours) and in the choice of perspective (from head-on to open spaces in which the audience can move freely).
 In some works I myself am the interpreter of my ideas, in others I am not.
 There are works that are dedicated to dance and thus focus on research into movement and others that operate at the intersection of dance and performance.